 Before purchasing an air con, make sure it is the right size for your needs.
 If you get one that’s too big for the area to be cooled it will be constantly turning on and off, which costs more to run.
 If it is too small, you won’t be as cool and the unit will always be working harder to cool the area.
 This will make it wear out much more quickly.

-An authorised air conditioner installer will know how to estimate your heat load and tell you what size unit would be best.
+A licensed electrician and authorised air conditioner installer will know how to estimate your heat load and tell you what size unit would be best.

 Look at the energy rating labels on the air con before you choose what to get.
 The blue band is for cool air and the red band is for heat.
 In some cases, there is another short band above the bottom one that also contains stars.
 If they are solid in this area it means that air con is super efficient.
 7 to 10 stars is good for efficiency and so sustainability.